- Netflix – Exemplar blueprint for Cloud Native Computing

-The uber poster child of migrating legacy applications and IT systems via the ‘Cloud Native’ approach is Netflix.
-Not only do they share their best practices via blogs, they also share the software they’ve created to make it possible via open source.
+The uber poster child of migrating legacy applications and IT systems to a modular, high frequency agile ‘Cloud Native’ approach is Netflix.

 Migrating to Web-Scale IT